Scaling & Root Planing in Chicago, Evanston & Skokie

 Recovery from Scaling and Root Planing

 When anesthesia has been used your lips, teeth or tongue may be numb for several hours.
-Avoid any chewing until the numbness has completely worn off.
+Our Chicago dentist recommends that you avoid any chewing until the numbness has completely worn off.
 It is easy to bite or burn your tongue or lip while numb.
 It is recommended that you take some ibuprofen (Motrin or Advil, 1-2 tablets every 4-6 hours as needed) before the anesthetic completely wears off.
 This will help with any swelling or pain at the injection sites where anesthetic was administered.

 For a few days, a soft diet is recommended.
 Avoid eating any hard foods such as tortilla chips, popcorn or seeds for the next several days.
 We recommend rinsing your mouth several times in the day of treatment, with warm salt water (use 1/4 tsp salt to 8 oz. water).